 To stay safe and compliant with the law, here are some practical tips:

-- Carry your letter from us: If you are ever questioned, having proof of your legal prescription can help.
+• Carry your letter from us: If you are ever questioned, having proof of your legal prescription can help.
+You can contact us for a letter here

-- Ensure the original pharmacy label is on your medication when traveling with it to confirm its prescribed status.
+• Ensure the original pharmacy label is on your medication when travelling with it to confirm its prescribed status.

 We’re Here to Support You